Huevos a la Mexicana

 3. 03

-While the tomatoes are reducing, crack the eggs into a mixing bowl, add the milk and salt, and whisk vigorously until the yolks and whites are completely combined and slightly frothy.
+While the tomatoes are reducing, crack the eggs into a mixing bowl.
+Add the milk or water and salt, then beat vigorously with a fork until the yolks and whites are completely homogenous and slightly frothy.

 4. 04

-Lower the skillet heat to medium-low, pour the beaten eggs directly over the tomato mixture, and let them sit undisturbed for a few seconds until the edges begin to set before gently folding them toward the center with a rubber spatula.
+Drop the skillet heat to medium-low.
+Pour the beaten eggs directly over the jammy tomato base.
+Let them sit undisturbed for just a few seconds until the edges begin to set.
+Using a rubber spatula, gently fold the eggs from the edges into the center of the pan.
+Continue folding until cooked through but still soft, creamy, and slightly moist.

 5. 05